RacingTadpole/word-games/README.md

 ```

 This shows the top few locations to place the letter, based on the expected scores of the rows and
-columns (weighted by the likelihood of getting the required letters).
+columns (adjusted for the likelihood of getting the required letters).
 It does not yet consider the consequences of placing the letter on other rows and columns.

 You can also use: